 The damp and muddy apparel that ends up in a busy mudroom is taxing on the walls.
 The walls of a mudroom (especially ones without a bench) are also prone to hand-touching since they get leaned on for support when things are being put on and taken off.

-Slatwall is ideal for a garage mudroom because of its high durability and low-maintenance nature.
+Slatwall is ideal because of its high durability and low-maintenance nature.
 Scuff and stain marks left by water from wet coats and body oils can be quickly wiped down.

-The floor of a mudroom also requires durability and should be water-resistant.
+The floor also requires durability and should be water-resistant.
 It should be easy to clean and visually appealing as well.

 A polyaspartic floor coating is the highest-quality garage floor protection product available and is superior to epoxy floor coatings.
-Here’s why Garage Living’s Floortex™ floor coating is perfect for a garage mudroom:
+Here’s why Garage Living’s Floortex™ floor coating is perfect for a garage:

-Most of your apparel is fine being stored on shelves and hooks in a garage mudroom.
+Most of your apparel is fine being stored on shelves and hooks in a garage.
 Having everything nice and visible has its benefits.
 Things are likelier to get worn and not ignored, misplaced, or forgotten about.

 Having the option to store some things in a hidden space is always nice, too.
 Hidden storage reduces visible clutter and may be preferred for storing certain items and things you use less regularly.